dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 In that scenario, the unoptimised performance of the two databases is fairly equivalent.
 But, what shall we do as our hat shop grows more popular?
 How do we scale out our new database, or is our shop's size doomed to be... *capped*?
-[Previously](http://blog.scottlogic.com) Dave and Laurie claimed that it's a foregone conclusion that Cassandra should outscale a traditional relational database.
+[Previously](http://blog.scottlogic.com) Dave and Laurie claimed that it's a foregone conclusion that Cassandra should out scale a traditional relational database.
 In this post, we test that assumption.
 Do we have to sacrifice the [ACID](https://en.wikipedia.org/wiki/ACID) properties of SQL databases?
 What other options are available to us?